Also: New York Airways 1962, Mica Wants Privatized ATC, Ares UAV, Textron ProAdvantage, Boeing SC Union Vote, Whirly Girls

 NLRB Approves Election For Machinists At Boeing SC

 Whirly-Girls International Announces 2015 Scholarship Winners

 Get Comprehensive, Real-Time, 24/7 coverage of the latest aviation and aerospace stories anytime, at aero-news.net.
-And be sure to join us again next week for the next edition of "Airborne" here on Aero-TV.
+And be sure to join us again for the next edition of "Airborne" here on Aero-TV.
 Thanks for watching.
-See you, again, in just a few days!
+See you, again, tomorrow!